 - P. Geisler et al., Multimode plasmon excitation and in-situ analysis in top-down fabricated plasmonic nanocircuits, Phys.
 Rev. Lett.
 111, 183901 (2013), arXiv:1304.1737

 Strong coupling of a single quantum system to an optical resonator is a hallmark of quantum optics.
 It is characterized by the repeated coherent exchange of a single excitation between the emitter and the resonator.
 We study strong coupling of single emitters to plasmonic nanoresonantors at room temperature.
-We use AFM technology to position emitters within the ultrasmall subwavelength mode volumes of broadband plasmonic nanoresonantors.
-The goal is to achieve deterministic photon-atom interaction for quantum communication as well as the development of novel quantum optical imaging modalities.
+We position emitters within the ultrasmall subwavelength mode volumes of broadband plasmonic nanoresonantors using high-end nanofabrication.
+The goal is to achieve deterministic photon-emitter interaction for quantum communication, quantum sensing, as well as the development of novel quantum optical imaging modalities.

 Our mission is to obtain fundamental control over light-matter interaction by controlling the flow of photons at the nanometer scale down to the size of single atoms, molecules, and quantum dots.
 We use optical nanoantennas and related plasmonic nanostructures as enabling devices.